bitcoin-s/bitcoin-s/docs/core/dlc.md

 **Please note that this code is experimental as the [DLC specification](https://github.com/discreetlogcontracts/dlcspecs) is a work-in-progress and so this code is not stable and is subject to change.
 This means that the DLC code in the official release may be out-of-date and may conflict with other implementations' results.**

-> If you require the most up-to-date DLC data structures and algorithms, you should use the `master` branch.
-> If you are interested in actually setting up and executing DLCs, you should checkout the [`adaptor-dlc branch`](https://github.com/bitcoin-s/bitcoin-s/tree/adaptor-dlc).

 Let's now cover the main data structures and interfaces supported.

 ```scala mdoc:invisible